camaraproject/Commonalities/documentation/API-design-guidelines.md

 Specific event notification type "SUBSCRIPTION_ENDS" is defined to inform listener about subscrition termination.
 It is used when the subscription expire time (required by the requester) has been reached or if the API server has to stop sending notification prematurely.
 For this specific event, the `data` must feature `terminationReason` attribute.

-_Error definition for event notification_
+#### Error definition for event notification

 Error definition are described in this guideline applies for event notification.

 Following Error code must be present:
 * for `POST`: 400, 401, 403, 500, 503

-_Managing correlation between resource-based event souscription and event notification_ To manage correlation between the subscription management and the event notification (as these are 2 distinct operations):
+#### Managing correlation between resource-based event souscription and event notification_
+To manage correlation between the subscription management and the event notification (as these are 2 distinct operations):
 - use `eventSubscriptionId` attribute (in `data` structure in the body) - this identifier is provided in event subscription and could be valued in each event notification.

 Note: There is no normative enforcement to use any of these patterns and they could be used on agreement between API consumer & provider.

-_Examples_
+####Security Considerations

+As notification may carry sensitive information, privacy and security constraints has to be considered.
+CloudEvents specification provides some guidance there: https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#privacy-and-security

+#### Abuse Protection

+Any system that allows registration of and delivery of notifications to arbitrary HTTP endpoints can potentially be abused such that someone maliciously or inadvertently registers the address of a system that does not expect such requests and for which the registering party is not authorized to perform such a registration.

+In order to protect the sender, CloudEvents specification provides some guidance there: https://github.com/cloudevents/spec/blob/main/cloudevents/http-webhook.md#4-abuse-protection

+#### Notification examples

 Example for Roaming status event notification - Request: